Imagine Imaging

 • Scientists and engineers invent and use tools to observe things beyond what our senses can see, hear, and feel.

-• Scanning probe microscopy (SPM) allows people to observe the arrangement of atoms at the surface of a solid at the nanoscale level.
+• Scanning probe microscopy (SPM) allows people to observe the arrangement of atoms at the surface of a solid.

 Safety Requirements & Other Considerations